Sunday, December 31, 2023

 This is my next puzzle.
 Isn't it a perfect New Year's Eve image?
 It was sent to me by a very dear friend.
 The fact that her fingers touched every piece in this box as she herself did the puzzle will make the process of putting it together myself that much more special—like a communion across miles.
 Thank you, my sister spirit.
 You knew I'd love this one.

 And now it's the last day of the year and my whole family is either down with or emerging from Covid.
 My son seems to have had it the worst so far, but he just called and believes he's turned a corner, but now his love is coming down with it.
-"If she had to get sick I'm glad it was delayed," he said, "because she's been taking care and now at least I'm on the mend enough to take care of her."
+"If she had to get sick I'm glad it was delayed," he said, "because she's been taking care of me and now at least I'm on the mend enough to take care of her."
 His bout was not mild.
 For three days he was miserable.
 He also had to go to Urgent Care to get a PCR test done, as the fire department requires it.
 This morning, when he went to headquarters to turn in the sick leave paperwork, he was in a line with about ten other firefighters, all of them also sick with Covid.

 A newspaper headline today read, "Everyone in New York City is sick with Covid."
 It's like that Omicron winter two years ago, except this strain, whatever it is, seems to kick your ass a bit harder.
 And it seems to rampage through any group of humans it comes in contact with, because what were the odds before this that my entire family would be down with Covid at the same time.
 My husband, who slept most of yesterday, keeps responding to "How are you feeling?" with a terse "I'm fine."
-He may well be, despite the bouts of coughing, because he's right now yelling at the refs for Arsenal-Fulham game on TV.
+He may well be, despite the bouts of coughing, because he's right now yelling at the refs for the Arsenal-Fulham premier league game on TV.
 I hope he never gets as sick as my son just described feeling.

 The book.
 It's morphing.
 As we address the editor's comments, my subject and I, we happen across new stories worth telling, and so we are writing fresh pages and layering them into chapters, and I need to ensure the insertion of new material is effortless, and not janky.
 My subject goes back to work next week, and so our three week period of full engagement will necessarily end, but she's been a queen, giving me everything I need and then some to do my part.
 I worry the book is getting too long, too dense, but as my husband said, "She's had a big life, of course it will be dense."
 I need to make dense flow, however, make it accessible, not bogged down with too much detail, even though my subject has a very detailed mind.